AndreiD/Flask-Easy-Template/README.md

 Flask Easy-Template
 ========================

+## Sadly, I don't have time to maintain this.
+If you'd like to be a maintainer, drop me a message in an issue

 #### Save time on your initial setup.
 This is a template app that includes the most important things you'll be probably using for your flask projects.